 6. They help create a ‘manufactured’ atmosphere

-photo credit: Michael Kwan (Freelancer)
+Creative Commons License photo credit: Michael Kwan (Freelancer)

 There’s nothing worse than ‘fake’ atmospheres.
 Music blaring over loudspeakers, flags and hats with company logos on seats, idiot proof ‘cheer now’ messages on big screens… vuvuzelas are plastic, they involve blowing in to a tube to create a much noisier sound than the sound you make blowing in to them.
 And it’s the same sound.
 The same sound being produced by up to 90,000 vuvuzelas /people at a match.
 It’s a lazy way to create atmosphere.